NREL/HPC/docs/Documentation/Environment/Customization/conda.md

 `conda list --revisions`

 which shows changes to the environment over time.
-To revert back to a previous environemnt
+To revert back to a previous environment

 `conda install --revision 1`